 Kyle Chandler (Dr Mark Russell), Vera Farmiga (Dr Emma Russell), Millie Bobby Brown (Madison Russell), Ken Watanabe (Dr Ishiro Serizawa), Thomas Middleditch (Sam Coleman), Ziyi Zhang (Dr Ilene Chen/Dr Ling), Aisha Hinds (Colonel Diane Foster), Bradley Whitford (Dr Rick Stanton), Chares Dance (Alan Jonah), Sally Hawkins (Dr Vivienne Graham), O’Shea Jackson, Jr. (Chief Warren Officer Barnes), David Strathairn (Admiral William Stenz), C.C.H.
 Pounder (Senator Williams)

 The English-language Godzilla film has a much more uneven prospect.
 The big-budget Roland Emmerich directed Godzilla (1998) was regarded as such a disaster there are even jokes made about it in Godzilla: Final Wars (2014) – although one is prepared to argue its merits.
-Far better was the subsequent Godzilla (2014), which Gareth Edwards brought the Big G to life with an awe-inspiring majesty.
+Far better was the subsequent Godzilla (2014) where Gareth Edwards brought the Big G to life with an awe-inspiring majesty.

 Godzilla, King of the Monsters is a sequel to the 2014 film.
-Here Warner Brothers have attempted to take a few leaves from the successes that Marvel have been having with their MCU and have created what they call their Monsterverse.
+Here Warner Brothers have attempted to take a few leaves from the successes that Marvel have been having with their MCU and have created what they call ther Monsterverse.
 Godzilla was followed by Kong: Skull Island (2017), which brought King Kong back to life and layered in background references to other Japanese monsters and the suggestion that would all meet up on screen.
-Kong and Godzilla are due to face off in the upcoming Godzilla vs King Kong (2020).
+Kong and Godzilla subsequently faced off in Godzilla vs. Kong (2021).

 Godzilla, King of the Monsters comes from Michael Dougherty, who started out as a screenwriter for Bryan Singer on films like X2 (2003), Superman Returns (2006) and X-Men: Apocalypse (2016), as well as Urban Legends: Bloody Mary (2005).
 Dougherty made his directorial debut with the Singer produced horror anthology Trick ‘R Treat (2008) and his previous film as director was the Christmas horror Krampus (2015).
 Dougherty’s films as director have singularly failed to leave me in any way inspired about his handling of the Godzilla franchise.

-With the studio’s clear desire to push the Monserverse, Godzilla, King of the Monsters becomes almost all shared universe.
-We get appearances from Godzilla and the introduction of the most famous of the Japanese monsters Ghidorah, Mothra and Rodan.
+With the studio’s desire to push the Monsterverse, Godzilla, King of the Monsters becomes almost all shared universe.
+We get appearances from Godzilla and the introduction of the most famous of the other Japanese monsters Ghidorah, Mothra and Rodan.
 There are also reappearances of the MUTOs from the 2014 film, plus several references made to Kong and Skull Island.
-There are lots of pieces of fanservice that reference the Japanese film series – the frozen Ghidorah is nicknamed ‘Monster Zero’ – the title of the 1960s monster bash Monster Zero (1965), while the military attempt to employ the oxygen destroyer, which was used against Godzilla in the original 1954 film.
-The film even appropriates its title Godzilla, King of the Monsters from the one given to the US edit of the original 1954 film.
+There are lots of pieces of fanservice that reference the Japanese film series – the frozen Ghidorah is nicknamed ‘Monster Zero’ – the title of the 1960s monster bash Monster Zero (1965), while the military attempt to employ the oxygen destroyer that was used against Godzilla in the original 1954 film.
+The film even appropriates its title Godzilla, King of the Monsters from the one given to the US edit of the 1954 film.

 Part of the problem with Godzilla, King of the Monsters is it feels as though Michael Dougherty has taken his cue more from Michael Bay’s Transformers films than he has the Japanese Godzilla films.
 Although the Godzilla films of recent years like Shin Godzilla (2016) have fallen more into the Bay vein, the traditional Japanese Godzilla film is focused on two rubber monsters engaged in punch-ups.
 Some of the 60s/70s entries became cartoonishly absurd wrestling matches.
-The 90s films took the battles towards something more realistically grounded but were still about monster wrestling matches.
+The 90s films took the battles towards something more realistically grounded and employed CGI and animatronic effects but were still about monster wrestling matches.